The Spanish

 FARO

-DE MONCLOA: This 92-metre high communications tower made of steel and
+DE MONCLOA: This 110-metre high communications tower made of steel and

-glass offers spectacular panoramic views of the city.
-It is open daily
+glass offers spectacular panoramic views of the city, with a glass

-elevator takes you up to an observation deck for just over 1 euro.
+elevator taking you up to an observation deck.
 The

 MADRID